bob-fornal/reggie-docs/README.md

 ## About

-This package will take a Template Literal, remove comments, and generate a RegEx-ready string.
+This package will take a Template Literal, remove comments, and generate, either:

+* `reggie.create`: A RegEx-ready String.
+* `reggie.generate`: A RegExp Object.

 ## Installation